sourceryinstitute/OpenCoarrays/README.md

 ## Documentation ##

-To generate automated documentation, execute Doxygen on doc/Doxyfile (e.g., cd doc; doxygen Doxyfile).
-Then open the resulting doc/html/index.html file with a web browser.
+To generate automated documentation, install Robodoc (http://rfsber.home.xs4all.nl/Robo/) and execute the command "robodoc" at the command line inside the "doc" subdirectory.
+Then open the resulting doc/html/toc_index.html file with a web browser.

 ## Contributing ##